-- Roll out the short paste to fit, lining the bottom of tray ensuring there are no cracks or splits for the topping to seep through later.
+- Roll out the pastry to fit, lining the bottom of the tray, ensuring there are no cracks or splits for the topping to seep through later.

 - Once the biscuit base comes out of the oven start the next step

-- Boil butter, honey and sugar together until it comes to a rose (this was shown in each meeting if you missed out just make sure you have dissolved all the sugar before adding the almonds.
+- Boil butter, honey and sugar together until it comes to a very light golden colour (this was shown in each meeting if you missed out just make sure you have dissolved all the sugar before adding the almonds.
 It will make it much easier to spread)

 - Bake until golden brown at 180 °c fan